blackmirag3/Classify/docs/team/blackmirag3.md

   * Non-features:
     * Implemented `SubjectGrade` class.
-    * Implemented helper functions for the team to re-use in their own features, such as `findSubject` and `isValidGrade`.
+    * Implemented and maintained heavily re-used helper functions for the team, such as `findSubject` which finds whether a subject exists under a student and `isValidGrade` which validates input format for grade.

 - **Contributions to [UG](https://github.com/AY2324S2-CS2113-T13-3/tp/blob/master/docs/UserGuide.md)**